TheSmashLab/Tensegrity/docs/yaml.md

     Node1: [1, 2, 0]
 ```

+The Tensegrity class sets the number of dimensions to 2 or 3 based on the number of coordinates given for the nodes.
+If all nodes have 3 coordinates, the structure is solved in 3D space.
+If any nodes have only 2 coordinates, the structure is solved in 2D space.

 ## Connections
 Connections are how the nodes are connected to each other.
 There can be unlimited connection types, with each connection type having different properties as defined in the [Builders](#builders) section.